Updated on November 7, 2023

 Petechiae manifest as tiny red dots under the eyes (less than 2 mm in diameter).
 They resemble a rash with the potential to also look purple or brown.

 Aside from under the eyes, petechiae can also appear on the neck or the chest.
 It can also show up as dark brown spots on darker skin tones.
-Different things trigger this condition, and their appearance is typically attributed to bleeding beneath the skin.

 If a child develops petechiae with a fever, seek immediate medical attention.